 - The conviction that every child can learn, regardless of the challenges he or she faces

 - Cura personalis, or care for the whole person

 - The dedication to shaping “young women and men for others”

 - A quest for the “Magis” — always striving to do and be “greater” for the service of God

 Pierre Toussaint is a fitting model for all who are connected with Gesu School.
 Toussaint, a Haitian slave, moved to New York City with his master in the 1700s.
 Despite his own hardships, he began helping to free many other slaves, choosing even to free others before himself.
 He dedicated his life to helping the less fortunate, giving everything he and his wife Juliette had to poor and orphaned children, opening a school to teach black children a trade, and providing medical care for victims of yellow fever.
 Toussaint’s life is an example of generous individuals who care deeply about providing education and opportunities for those who are underserved.

 Pray for Our Mission

 Never underestimate the power of prayer.
 Yes, we always need funding, sponsors for children, and volunteers, but not everyone can do these things.
-Yet each and every person can help us through prayer.
-We need and appreciate your prayers so that the Gesu mission can continue, and with God’s help, flourish!
-Lord God, bless all who in any way assist us in serving your children.
+Yet anyone can help us through prayer.
+We need and appreciate your prayers so that the Gesu mission can continue and flourish.

 Submit a Prayer Request